curtgrimes/vmix-rest-api/README.md

 * [Development](#development)

 ## Features
-* Awesome, [well-documented API](https://curtgrimes.github.io/vmix-rest-api) that's built with REST principles in mind
+* [Well-documented API](https://curtgrimes.github.io/vmix-rest-api) that's built with REST principles in mind
 * Easy to get inputs, overlays, transitions, and send actions to a running vMix instance
 * Standalone [Windows executable](https://github.com/curtgrimes/vmix-rest-api/releases/latest) that exposes the REST API on a port on localhost
-* (TODO) Built-in remote access to the REST API with access token authentication
+* Runs alongside vMix's existing XML-based API

 ## Installation
 1. Run [vMix](https://www.vmix.com) and [enable the Web Controller](https://www.vmix.com/knowledgebase/article.aspx/69/how-to-control-vmix-from-a-web-browser-using-vmix-web-controller).
 1. Download the [latest Windows release](https://github.com/curtgrimes/vmix-rest-api/releases/latest)
 1. Open the config.yml file in a text editor and update it with your Web Controller URL.
-1. Run the vMix REST API and start making requests. 🤖
+1. Run the vMix REST API and start making requests.
+Check out the [examples](#examples) to get started. 🤖

 ## Full API Documentation
 Read the [full API documentation](https://curtgrimes.github.io/vmix-rest-api/) to see what the vMix REST API can do.